 I think my team executed Una well.
 A month ago, we had nothing.
 We were busy with midterms for the other modules that we have neglected in the first half of the semester, so we started on the final project late.
 But thanks to the blazing speed at which Soedar, Chun Mun and Viet Tien coded at, today, we have 3 products to showcase on STePS day.
 Certainly, good design and planning helped in the process.

 Thoroughly enjoyed the last lecture today!
 As usual, Prof Ben gave a wonderful last lecture that I'm sure inspired many of the students to work hard and possibly consider a career in CS.
-I talked abit about the key takeaways from CS1010S and their future directions, to one of my tutorial classes and hopefully they were inspired as well.
-On hindsight, I should have inserted some pictures into my 'Last Tutorial' slides, like what Prof Ben did.
+I talked a little about the key takeaways from CS1010S and their future directions, to one of my tutorial classes and hopefully they were inspired as well.
+On hindsight, I should have inserted some pictures into my "Last Tutorial" slides, like what Prof Ben did.

-I agree with this alot.
+I agree with this a lot.
 I first encountered this when I first took CS3217.
 Subsequently, I felt that this skill of independent learning was so important, it is required everywhere.
-I had to learn independently during my NOC internship, learn Python independently to teach CS1010S, learn how to explain programming concepts to a class of freshmen who have no prior experience in programming.
+I had to learn independently during my NUS Overseas College internship, learn Python independently to teach CS1010S, learn how to explain programming concepts to a class of freshmen who have no prior experience in programming.
 Nobody will be around to force you to constantly learn and practice, but that's the only way to improve.
 Hence having an innate desire to learn is crucial.

 Perhaps I shall join some designer community or take up a CCA next semester. (: